dhairya996/AI_ChatBot/README.md

 ### Frontend Implementation

 The Frontend for the chatbot application has been created using React.js javascript framework using the Vite local development server.
+For a better user experience, the frontend has been developed in a dynamic way, so that the user can interact with the chatbot using both a computer or a mobile device without any degradation in user experience.
 The components provided to the user in the application frontend are:
 * Start Page: The landing page of the application, prompts the user to select their role.
 * Chat Room: The page which renders the chatbox component for the user to send their queries and view the response